Ingredients

 Lactic acid is naturally found in bread, beer, fermented soy products, pickled vegetables, legumes, and fermented dairy products.

-Goddess Mousse is 100% vegan.
-Our lactic acid does not contain lactose.
+Our lactic acid is dairy free and does not contain lactose.